liv-daliberti/grail-simulation/README.md

 curl -fL --retry 5 --retry-all-errors -o capsule-5416997-data.zip 'https://codeocean-temp.s3.amazonaws.com/.../data.zip'
 ```

-The Python builder consumes the intermediate CSV/RDS exports from these folders, reproducing the same attention checks, control-arm drops, and deduplication logic as the R scripts.
+The Python builder consumes the intermediate CSV/RDS exports from these folders, reproducing the same attention checks and control-arm drops as the R scripts; the optional `dedupe_by_participant_issue` helper matches the original deduplication when you need that projection.

 ## Published Artifacts